Nuinalp/nuiverse/README.md

 On this issue, we decided to create our own framework using our design language, the Nuinalp Design, assisting in our projects, mainly in the development of the Plánium, our operating system.

 With the NUIverse it will be possible to create web pages with a visual amazing, following our design language, but at the same time respect their standards, offering in this way numerous customization possibilities.
 In addition, you will be able to have a friendly and powerful front end, thus eliminating the need of using various javascript frameworks to build dynamic pages.
-With only two libraries, you will have everything you need to build any Web page in addition to enjoy advanced technologies and optimized:-).
+With only two libraries, you will have everything you need to build any Web page in addition to enjoy advanced technologies and optimized :-).

 ### Current version